Arena-Rosnav/.github/docs/user_guides/get_started.md

 - ```--load```: loads an already existing, trained agent
 - ```--custom-mlp```: initializes custom MLP according to given parameters

-For further information on the deployment refer to the [Training an Agent](./core_functionalities/training.md) page.
+For further information on the training procedure refer to the [Training an Agent](./core_functionalities/training.md) page.